By USA Swimming | Saturday, March 30, 2019

 - National Team Steering Committee Chair

-- *10 At-Large members elected by the House of Delegates, which will include:
+- *Ten At-Large members elected by the House of Delegates, including:

-- -At least 2 semi-independent directors (Individuals who have not been members of the House of Delegates at the national level, but who at present or in the past, have/had an obvious connection to swimming).
+- At least two semi-independent directors (Individuals who have not been members of the House of Delegates at the national level, but who at present or in the past, have/had an obvious connection to swimming).

-- -At least 1 residing in each of USA Swimming’s four geographic zones.
+- At least one residing in each of USA Swimming’s four geographic zones.

 - The President/CEO and Secretary/General Counsel are ex-officio, non-voting members

-- The Board will now elect its own officers (Board Chair, Vice Chair and Vice Chair-Fiscal Oversight).
+The Board elects its own officers (Board Chair, Vice Chair and Vice Chair-Fiscal Oversight).

 Desired Experience & Competencies

-Per Board policy, at its February 2018 meeting the Board adopted as its charge to the Nominating Committee the following criteria to emphasize in its screening of potential nominees for Board positions in 2018:
+Per Board policy, at its February 2019 meeting, the Board affirmed as its charge to the Nominating Committee the following criteria to emphasize in its screening of potential nominees, including those for the required coach and Central Zone candidates:

 A candidate will have skills and attributes including: